MauroMK/BurguerBuilder/README.md

 # BurguerBuilder
-A 3D burguer builder game for the VPT test.
+A 3D burguer builder simulator for the VPT test.

 Features